Bradford Forster Square railway station: Services

 On Sundays, trains run hourly between Bradford and Leeds all day (until the end of service) and to both Skipton and Ilkley.
 The latter two routes were upgraded from two-hourly frequencies at the December 2017 timetable change.

 During off-peak hours most trains use platforms 1 (for Skipton) and 2 (Leeds and Ilkley) – platform 3 is mainly used during weekday peak periods and in the evening, though a spare set is usually stabled here between 09.00 and 16.00 each weekday.

-London North Eastern Railway operate two services each way (only one on Sundays) per day via Leeds and the East Coast Main Line to London King's Cross.
+London North Eastern Railway operates two services each way (only one on Sundays) per day via Leeds and the East Coast Main Line to London King's Cross.
+In January 2024, £24 million was allocated for a fourth platform at the station to allow more flexibility.
+LNER will subsequently be able to provide up to five services a day for Bradford's 2025 City of Culture events.